T-nahsin/Movie-booking-Application/README.md

 POST /admin/save-shows       → Add shows (Admin only)

+GET /movies/browse-movies       → browse movies as per your language,genre and city (Admin and user both)

+GET /user/get-showtime       → check the timing of movies as per theater and city (Admin and user both)

 All secured routes require Authorization: Bearer <JWT> in headers.

 ## ▶️ Run Locally